Itiviti/simple-slack-api/README.md

 The main purpose of this library is to build slack bots able to react to channel events without having to configure any web hook.

+## Maven/Gradle

+You can add this library as a dependency to your Maven or Gradle project through [JitPack](https://jitpack.io/#Ullink/simple-slack-api).

 ## Short example